 We have two BSL Interpreted Performances of our annual pantomime.
-Certain seats have a better view of the signer than others, so please let the Box Office know of your requirements at the time of booking.
+Certain seats have a better view of the signer than others, so please let the Box Office know of your requirements when booking.

-Blind or partially sighted customers are welcome to sit anywhere, with or without a companion.
+Blind or partially sighted customers can sit anywhere, with or without a companion.
 However, we recommend customers whose limited vision would make it difficult for them to leave the building in an emergency are accompanied.
 Both our auditorium and our cinema are raked.

-Assistance Dogs are welcome at the Harlequin and we will be happy to provide them with a bowl of water.
-Please contact the Box Office to book your tickets, and we will reserve an aisle seat so that your dog has enough space.
+Assistance Dogs are welcome at the Harlequin, and we will happily provide them with a bowl of water.
+Please get in touch with the Box Office to book your tickets, and we will reserve an aisle seat so your dog has enough space.
 If you do not wish to take your Assistance Dog into the performance, they will be looked after in our Front of House office.